twtiger/nameserver/README.md

 #ToyDNS

-The purpose of this project is to create a toy DNS resolver and client, for learning purposes.
+The purpose of this project is to create a toy DNS server, for learning purposes.